easbi/EBLUP/README.md

 # EBLUP
 This is a project that relate to extension of sae methodology especially area level with non sampled using auxiliary information.
-EBLUP_FH seem like eblupFH in molina package sae, but i add some line for obtain random area effect (u) for another use.
+EBLUP_FH seem like eblupFH in molina package sae, but i add some line for obtain random area effect (u) for another use. here

 ## Usage